telliott99/MySwift2/chapter3/random.rst

 Shuffle
 -------

-If you want to "shuffle", rearrange the items in an array randomly, one correct algorithm is to move through the array with an index and exchange the value at current position with a random value *from the current position* through the end of the array (i.e. not from the beginning).
+If you want to "shuffle" an array, to rearrange the items randomly, one correct algorithm is to move through the array with an index and exchange the value at current position with a random value *from the current position* through the end of the array (i.e. not starting from the beginning).

 First, we need a function that produces a random Int in any range.
 We choose to use a half-open range, which does not include the end value.